jonasbn/til/git/git_alias_to_show_files_affected_in_last_commits.md

-# Git Alias to Show Affected Files in Last N Commits
+# Git Alias to Show Affected Files in Last N commits

 I never heard about **Git** aliases before.
 Apparantly you can define `git` command aliases, so here goes a cool tip for getting started with aliases and of course a nice way to see what files where involved a specific number of commits back